CruzHacks/cruzhacks-organizer-challenges/backend-challenge.md

 We will be testing your APIs using [Postman](https://www.postman.com/).

 As software engineers, being able to write and implement code is half the solution to a problem.
 Testing allows us to prove that our code meets expectations, so we can catch errors before shipping to the public.
-We don't want tests We would like you to perform unit tests that debug your functions.
+We would like you to perform unit tests that debug your functions.

 ### Documentation